-The City's investments consisted of \$1,819,424 as of December 31, 2013, invested in the South Dakota Public Fund Investment Trust (SDFIT) pool, which include no specific maturity date.
+The City's cash and cash equivalents included of \$1,819,770 as of December 31, 2014, invested in the South Dakota Public Fund Investment Trust (SDFIT) pool, which include no specific maturity date.
 The SDFIT is an external investment pool created for South Dakota local government investing.
-It is regulated by a ninember board with representation from municipalities, school districts and counties.
+It is regulated by a nine-member board with representation from municipalities, school districts and counties.
 The net asset value of the SDFIT money market account (GCR) is kept at one dollar per share by adjusting the rate of return on a daily basis.
 Earnings are credited to each account on a monthly basis.

 Custodial Credit Risk - The risk that, in the event of a depository failure, the City's deposits may not be returned to it.
 The City does not have a deposit policy for custodial credit risk.
-As of December 31, 2013, none of the City's deposits were exposed to custodial credit risk.
+As of December 31, 2014, none of the City's deposits were exposed to custodial credit risk.